• Home

 This was the same watercraft my father zealously opposed for reasons cited in Climbing the Ladder.

 Lakes in the Pacific Northwest tend to be on the cooler side, so I purchased a wetsuit for myself and one for prospective dates.
-I found an amazing deal, over 66% off, on a women’s O’Neill 3mm XS (extra small) wetsuit.
+I found an amazing deal, Want a Rich Marriage?
+Don't Overlook Financial Compatibilityover 66% off, on a women’s O’Neill 3mm XS (extra small) wetsuit.
 To highlight how uncalibrated my wife-picking radar was at the time, that women’s wetsuit became affectionately known as my ‘Cinderella Slipper.’

 During the Cinderella Slipper era, one serious relationship developed that lasted several years.
 We not only came from different perspectives on money, but also different cultures.
 As she explained her ethos to me, showering a woman with gifts was a symbol of love; and the more expensive the item, the greater the adoration.